What’s in This Article

 What is pitch in airline seats?

-Pitch is the distance between a specific point on your seat and the exact same point on the seat in front of you.
-Travelers use it to estimate legroom, though the actual seat design can change how spacious it really feels.[4]
+Pitch is the distance between the same point on two consecutive seats, measured in inches.
+Travelers use it to estimate legroom, though the actual seat design also changes how spacious a seat really feels.[4]

 Why is pitch important in airline seats?

-Pitch dictates how much space you have to stretch your legs and move around.
-More pitch means a much more comfortable flight, especially on long trips.
+Pitch determines how much space you have to stretch your legs and move around.
+More pitch means a more comfortable flight, especially on long-haul trips.

 How is pitch measured in airline seats?

-Airlines measure pitch from a structural reference point on two consecutive seats.
-They might measure from the seat track or frame, rather than just the edge of the seat cushion.[4]
+Airlines measure pitch from a structural reference point on two consecutive seats, such as the seat track or frame, rather than just the edge of the seat cushion.[4]

 Can passengers request seats with more pitch?

 Yes.
-You can upgrade to extra-legroom economy seats, like Delta Comfort+ or American Main Cabin Extra.
-These seats give you an extra 3–6″ of pitch and are usually found in the front rows or exit rows.
-They cost extra unless you have elite status with the airline.[10a], [10b], [10c], [10d], [10e], [10f]
+You can upgrade to extra-legroom economy seats like Delta Comfort+ or American Main Cabin Extra.
+These give you 3–6 more inches of pitch and sit in front rows or exit rows.
+They cost extra unless you hold elite status with the airline.[10a], [10b], [10c], [10d], [10e], [10f]

 References